culture

 Spotify processes over 100,000 new tracks per day.
 The human capacity to sort through that volume is zero.
 Algorithms can surface music that sounds like music you already like.
 What they cannot do is surface music that sounds like nothing you have heard before and explain why it matters.

-This is where independent blogs still hold an irreplaceable advantage.
+This is the irreplaceable advantage.
 A human writer who has spent years developing their ear, their reference points, and their ability to articulate why a particular piece of music is significant can do something no algorithm can: make a case.
+The case does not have to be long.
+Sometimes it is three sentences.
+But those three sentences carry a specific kind of authority that a playlist recommendation, however algorithmically sophisticated, does not carry.
+A playlist says others listened to this.
+A review says someone with taste thought about it.

 The Future